Uanuragdhyay/JavaServerProjects/README.md

 - 🚦 **Single-Threaded Server**
 - ⚡ **Multi-Threaded Server**

-Each implementation is in its own directory and demonstrates different approaches to handling client connections.
+Each implementation is placed in its own directory and demonstrates different approaches to handling client connections.

 ---